Yeadon, West Yorkshire: Later history

-Despite the English Civil War the area prospered and the population more than doubled to over 400 during the 17th century, with 93 hearths (i.e. fireplace with chimney) recorded.
-Medieval parcels of land were traded into more efficient farms and a new mill built.
-The town was no more divided and had a significant social organization with Poor relief and a Constable.
+Despite the English Civil War the area prospered and the population more than doubled to more than 400 during the 17th century, with 93 hearths (i.e. fireplace with chimney) recorded.
+Medieval parcels of land were traded into more efficient farms and a new mill was built.
+The town was no longer divided and had a significant social organization with poor relief and a constable.

-The 18th century saw the establishment of a school (now Layton Cottage) and more stone houses in place of the wattle and daub cottages, a windmill and the first steam engine operated mill.
-The people worshipped at the parish church in Guiseley, some distance away, and started demanding their own church in 1714: however they did not get one till 1844.
+The 18th century saw the establishment of a school (now Layton Cottage) and more stone houses were built replacing the wattle and daub cottages, a windmill and the first steam engine operated mill were built.
+The people worshipped at the parish church in Guiseley, some distance away, and started demanding their own church in 1714: but did not get one until 1844.

 John Yeadon (1764–1833), a lay preacher in the town for more than thirty years, kept a journal about his life, family and events in the locality for most of his adult life.
 He and his wife, Mary had fourteen children, one of whom had a severe intellectual disability.
 John conducted services locally, but also in many villages and towns in the Aire and Wharfe Valleys.
-He attended services conducted by John Wesley, one of the founders of Methodism many times.
+He attended services conducted by John Wesley, one of the founders of Methodism, many times.
 The handwritten journal provides detailed insights into town life and the early Methodist Church in the district.